How is Zeffy free?

 Research and compare your nonprofit's mission and purpose with various 501(c) categories, focusing on organizations similar to yours to determine the most appropriate classification.

-If you're confused, consult a federal income tax, business, or law expert to get advice for maximum benefits.
+You can consult an expert for federal income tax purposes, business, or law to get advice for maximum benefits.

 Take Time to Start the Paperwork

-Before starting the application process, invest time in understanding the implications of your chosen 501(c) category for your nonprofit's bylaws and operations.
+Before starting the application process, invest time understanding the implications of your chosen 501(c) category for your nonprofit organization bylaws and operations.

 Find an Early Sponsor

-Partnering with existing nonprofit charities can provide insights into the most suitable 501(c) category for your organization and streamline the application process by maintaining detailed records of activities and finances.
+Partnering with existing nonprofit private foundations or public charities can provide insights into your organization's most suitable 501(c) category and streamline your application process.
+Keeping detailed records across activities and finances can also help.

 The Bottom Line on 501(c) Organizations